Have you ever wondered how the most iconic Hollywood actors are wearing perfect sunglasses?

 You don’t want lenses that will hang low; this would only accentuate an already long face.

-Frames that are too large will hide the facial symmetry of an oval face, so stick to smaller frames.
+Frames that are too large will hide an oval face’s facial symmetry, so stick to smaller frames.
 They should cover the face from the eyebrows to the cheekbones.

 Aviator or D-frame sunglasses work best for this face shape.